altogic/altogic/dart_examples/flutter_auth_example/README.md

 ### Email Verification

-When the application is opened with an email verification link, the ``onEmailVerificationLink`` method is called.
+When the application is opened by an email verification link, the ``onEmailVerificationLink`` method is called.

 ````dart
 @override